 Looking for the best Dominica hot springs?
 Let me help you!
 I spent a month living in Dominica as a digital nomad, and one of my favorite things to do after work was relax and unwind in the lush hot springs of Dominica.

 The best things to do in Dominica are adventure activities – whether you’re bouldering over rocks to waterfalls, hiking to boiling lakes, or scuba diving on top of volcanic vents.
 But all of this leaves you with some pretty sore muscles, so the hot springs in Dominica are the perfect place to cure that ache!

 With nine volcanoes on the island, it’s no surprise that Dominica is home to some of the best hot springs in the Caribbean.
 I love a good hot spring and made sure to try as many as I could while I was living in Dominica.

 Paid Dominica hot springs

 While these hot springs are sourced from natural water, they are easier to visit as facilities have been built around them, which you can pay to come and use.
-Don’t worry, the price for hot springs in Dominica is very reasonable as opposed to some other hot spring areas I’ve been like La Fortuna in Costa Rica.
+Don’t worry; the price for hot springs in Dominica is very reasonable as opposed to some other hot spring areas I’ve visited.

 These paid spas often have several pools of varying temperatures with a colorful backdrop of tropical flower gardens, rivers, or forests.
-Some also offer mud treatments, massage, and peaceful garden walks!
+Some also offer mud treatments, massages, and peaceful garden walks!